colinrozzi/fs-mcp-server/README.md

 8. **info**: Get detailed file/directory information
 9. **search**: Search file contents (grep-like functionality)

-All operations are constrained to a configurable root directory for security.
+All operations are constrained to configurable allowed directories for security.

 ## Security

-All filesystem operations are constrained to a configurable root directory.
+All filesystem operations are constrained to a set of configurable allowed directories.
 The server validates paths to prevent directory traversal attacks and other security issues.
-Operations that would access files outside the root directory are rejected with appropriate error messages.
+Operations that would access files outside the allowed directories are rejected with appropriate error messages.

 ## Installation